phantombuster/legacy-docs/agent_module.rst

     CSS3 selector pointing to the CAPTCHA image.

 ``casperInstance`` (``CasperJS``)
-    Optional CasperJS instance that will be used for capturing the image.
+    CasperJS instance that will be used for capturing the image (optional).
+When using Nick, simply put ``nick.casper`` here.
 Ignore this parameter if you called ``create()`` with a CasperJS instance already.

 ``callback`` (``Function(String err, String result)``)
     Function to call when finished.
 When there is no error, ``err`` is *null* and ``result`` contains the solved CAPTCHA text.